Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 Or is it? :-)

-Our trainees know that every chapter of our training ends with a quizz.
+Our trainees know that every chapter of our training ends with a quiz.
 We built a [small JavaScript-only app](https://github.com/Ninja-Squad/quizz) to play these quizzes.
 But creating them is painful: editing JSON files containing well-formatted code is not the most pleasant thing to do.
 So the idea came up: why not create a web app to create, store and play these quizzes?